DOSING & ADMINISTRATION FOR GATTEX® (teduglutide)

 Before you start using GATTEX, your healthcare provider will:

-• Have your colon checked for polyps within 6 months before starting GATTEX
+• Have your colon and upper intestine checked for polyps within 6 months before starting GATTEX

 • Have any polyps removed